If you know, you know.

 Camp towel

-A few ground rules to keep things fun, safe, and respectful — for each other and for the park.
+A few ground rules to keep things respectful for the park.

 🔇Quiet hours: 10 PM – 6 AM.
 This is a park rule and it's enforced.
 Keep it mellow after 10.